Opam 104: Sharing Your Code

 cmdliner.2.0.0 git git+file:///home/developer/cmdliner#local-branch (at 0123456789deadc0dee0123456789abcdefedcba)

-$ opam lock package
+$ opam lock helloer

 [WARNING] Referenced git branch for cmdliner.2.0.0 is not available in remote: git+https://erratique.ch/repos/cmdliner, use default branch instead.